fabseven/nixos-config/README.md

 - [ ] Firefox setup - https://github.com/Qeatrix/nixos-config
 - [x] Powershell scripting
 - [x] OpenVPN setup
-- [ ] VMWare Fusion setup for Mac VM
+- [/] VMWare Fusion setup for Mac VM -- not going to do as I can just use darwin instead
 - [ ] Applications
     - [x] Discord
     - [x] Telegram